-If pumpkin is not in season, butternut squash might be and makes a good alternative with a great taste and a similar nutritional profile.
+If pumpkin is not in season, butternut squash should be and makes a good alternative with a delicious taste and a similar nutritional profile.

 There is a way to cook your pumpkin that will maintain the most nutritional value when you eat it.
 It’s also fairly quick and simple and makes for a better tasting pumpkin, whatever recipe you’re using it for.

 Smaller pumpkins tend to be better eating than the larger jack-o’-lantern style.
 Pumpkin breeds such as Blue Hokkaido, Sugar Pie and the Cheese and Cinderella varieties are often recommended for their texture and flavor.